Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-07.md

 By declaring custom properties on `:root` they become global and available everywhere.

-Otherwise declaring a custom property on an element makes it available to that element and inherited by the element's descendants, but unavailable to it's ancestors.
+Otherwise declaring a custom property on an element makes it available to that element and inherited by the element's descendants, but unavailable to its ancestors.

 ### Accessing custom property values